Positive Discipline at AIS

 In working towards our vision of developing "global citizens with strong interpersonal skills who will interact positively with people from all cultural backgrounds," the aim of our Positive Discipline program is to teach young people to become responsible, respectful, and resourceful members of our community.
 A key element of the success of this program is the involvement of all stakeholders in our community, including students, parents, teachers, paraeducators, and administrators.

 In contrast to traditional notions of school discipline, the focus of Positive Discipline is on solutions.
 Community members teach children what to do by inviting them to think through situations at hand and adhering to some basic community guidelines -- such as respect and helpfulness -- in order to find solutions.
 In essence, students are active participants in discipline rather than passive recipients.

-I invite you to visit the Positive Discipline website to learn more about this highly successful initiative being practice in top schools around the globe.
-We look forward to working with you on cultivating respecuful relationships at home and at school.
+We invite you to visit the Positive Discipline website to learn more about this highly successful initiative being practice in top schools around the globe.
+We look forward to working with you on cultivating respectful relationships at home and at school.